Sayyid Abu al-Fadl Burqaʻi

-Sayyid Abu al-Fadl Burqa'i, known in سید ابوالفضل ابن الرّضا برقعی, (1908-1993) also known commonly as Ayatollah Borqei or Ibn al-Ridah was an Iranian ayatollah and non-denominational Islamic scholar.
+Sayyid Abu al-Fadl Burqa'i, known in سید ابوالفضل ibn الرّضا برقعی, (1908-1993) also known commonly as Al Borqei or Ibn al-Ridah was an Iranian heterodox preacher and non-denominational Islamic scholar.

 Biography

 Ayatollah Borqei was born in 1908, and was the son of a Shi'ite cleric, Sayyid Ahmad.
-His family was descended from Ali ibn Musa al-Ridha, the eighth Imam of Ahlulbayt.
+His family tree is traced directly back to the eighth Shia Imam, Ali al-Rida.
+The surname "Burqa'i" stems from an ancestral tradition where his forebears were described as exceptionally handsome, prompting them to wear a face-covering (burqa) when appearing in public.
 His education started at the age of twelve.
 At adulthood, he gained scholarly knowledge and was a teacher at one of Qom's seminaries.
-In his late forties, he left Shi'ism and converted to non-denominational Islam.
+Prior to his departure from Twelver Shiism, he reached the rank of mujtahid (independent jurist) within the Shia clerical hierarchy and composed several volumes defending traditional Twelver doctrine.
+He later left Shi'ism in his late forties and converted to non-denominational Islam.
+Following this transition, he explicitly recanted his past views and authored direct refutations against his own earlier publications.

 In 1944, he issued a Fatwa stating that anyone who attended the funeral of Reza Shah Pahlavi was a heretic disbeliever who contradicted the laws of religion.
 His opinion caused the government to redirect the funeral to Tehran instead, and the late Shah was buried in Rey.
+In the years preceding the 1979 Iranian Revolution, Borqei served as the head minister of a large congregational mosque in Tehran.
+Unlike mainstream Twelver clerics of that era who did not deem Friday congregational prayers (Juma) obligatory during the Greater Occultation, Borqei actively established and led heavily attended Friday services.

 The students of Ayatollah Borqei included Mehdi Hashemi.
 Borqei's family later left Shi'ism during his lifetime as well.
+Twelver apologists and media outlets later claimed that Borqei repented and returned to Twelver Shiism prior to his death.
+His grandson explicitly dismissed these claims as fabrications.
+In his final written will and testament, Borqei strictly instructed his family to continue publishing, printing, and distributing all of his works aimed at refuting Twelver Shia doctrines.

 Borqei died in 1993, and was buried in Tehran.
 He is buried in the Imamzadeh Shu'ayb mausoleum.
+He left strict instructions that his grave must remain flat, level with the ground, completely simple, and free from any floral arrangements or elaborate monuments.